garciaev/PredictingSolarEnergy/README.md

 and renewable energy.

 # The Data
-For this project, I used 1.4 GB of weather data (500,000 examples) from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from Kaggle: https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest These weather forecasts are from 11 different global weather models for 12, 15, 18, 21 and 24 hours ahead at 144 different latitude/longitude locations across
+For this project, I used 1.4 GB of weather data (500,000 examples, 80+ features) from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from Kaggle: https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest These weather forecasts are from 11 different global weather models for 12, 15, 18, 21 and 24 hours ahead at 144 different latitude/longitude locations across
 Oklahoma.